gcallah/work/chaps/weber.md

 ## Weber's Theory of Ideal Types

+Explain how Weber is doing ideal type history.

 Lastly, I will note that history by invocation of ideal types has been criticized as "an unstable level of historical understanding" (Oakeshott, 1999: 65): see Callahan (2007) for more on this point.